borninthedark/blog/content/about/index.md

 ## 🌟 Interests

-Beyond my passion for DevOps and cloud automation, I’m always looking for new ways to explore, create, and grow—whether through technology, storytelling, or hands-on experiences.
+Beyond my passion for DevOps and cloud automation, I’m always looking for new ways to explore, create, and grow whether through technology, storytelling, or hands-on experiences.

 🥘 **Cooking:** Some of my best late-night study sessions were accompanied by reruns of **Iron Chef**.
-Watching **Chen Kenichi** work with such precision and creativity made me want to approach my own work—whether in tech or the kitchen—with that same level of dedication and passion.
+Watching **Chen Kenichi** work with such precision and creativity made me want to approach my own work whether in tech or the kitchen with that same level of dedication and passion.
 🌲 **The Outdoors:** There’s something grounding about hiking and camping.
 Stepping away from screens, breathing fresh air, and taking in the quiet of nature helps me reset and find new perspectives.
-🖖 **Science Fiction & Storytelling:** **Star Trek: Deep Space Nine** isn’t just great sci-fi—it’s a masterclass in leadership, diplomacy, and adaptability.
+🖖 **Science Fiction & Storytelling:** **Star Trek: Deep Space Nine** isn’t just great sci-fi it’s a masterclass in leadership, diplomacy, and adaptability.
 Its complex characters and evolving storylines have stuck with me, shaping how I approach problem-solving and teamwork.
 🎵 **Music:** My taste spans smooth R&B, electronic innovation, and poetic lyricism.
 I find inspiration in **Luther Vandross’s** soulful melodies, **Ryuichi Sakamoto’s** cinematic compositions, **BT’s** pioneering sound design, **MF DOOM’s** intricate wordplay, **Anita Baker’s** timeless vocals, and **Sade’s** effortless elegance.
 Whether working or unwinding, music is always part of the experience.
-🐧 **Open-Source & Customization:** I have a deep appreciation for **Gentoo Linux**, not just as an OS but as a philosophy—taking the time to build something optimized for exactly what you need.
+🐧 **Open-Source & Customization:** I have a deep appreciation for **Gentoo Linux**, not just as an OS but as a philosophy taking the time to build something optimized for exactly what you need.
 There’s a certain satisfaction in fine-tuning every detail.
 🚀 **Exploring New Frontiers:** Whether it’s diving into a new technology, learning a new skill, or just pushing myself outside my comfort zone, I’m always looking for the next challenge.